2012–13 Vancouver Canucks season: January

-After winning back to back Presidents' Trophies in prior seasons the Canucks were projected as Stanley Cup contenders.
+After winning back-to-back Presidents' Trophies in prior two seasons the Canucks were projected as Stanley Cup contenders once more.
 The prediction was based on Vancouver's team depth, the offense provided by Daniel and Henrik Sedin, the two-way play of Kesler and Alexandre Burrows, plus the versatility of the Canuck's top four defenceman.
 The Hockey News predicted that the Canucks would win the Northwest Division and finish as the second place team in the Western Conference.

 Schneider began the year as the team's starting goaltender.
-In his first game against the Anaheim Ducks, Schneider allowed five goals on 14 shots and was pulled midway through the second period.
+In his first game against the Anaheim Ducks on January 9, 2013, Schneider allowed five goals on 14 shots and was pulled midway through the second period.
 When Luongo entered the game he was given a standing ovation from the crowd.
 Luongo gave up another two goals as the Canucks lost 7–3.
 In the post-game interview, Schneider took the blame for the loss, saying, "It was unacceptable to play that way and to put my team in that situation and not even give them a chance to win."
 He also stated he would work hard to fix the mistakes, while Luongo said of his ovation that it was "a fun moment."
 The situation quickly led to a goalie controversy.
 Luongo made the start the following night against the Edmonton Oilers.
 According to Vigneault, he had already determined the starting assignments for the opening two games, and Schneider did not factor into Luongo's start.
 In the game, Luongo allowed two goals after Vancouver had taken a 2–0 lead.
 The Canucks lost the game 3–2 in a shootout.
 Luongo failed to stop either of the two shooters he faced, while Vancouver did not score.
 After losing their first two games, Vancouver added to their forward depth recalling Jordan Schroeder from the AHL and assigning Jim Vandermeer to the Wolves.
 Schroeder took over the second line duties after Andrew Ebbett went pointless in the first two contests.